minanew12/euler-vault-cantina-fv/README.md

 - 100,000 USDC of this contest will be allocated for FV.
 - Conventional bug submission, issue judgment, and all reward distribution will be managed by Cantina.
 - FV component is unique as participants are incentivized to implement and verify high coverage properties using the Certora Prover.
-- The judging of FV is conducted by Certora, with different submissions, incentives, and judging processes compared to the standard contest.
-These processes are explained in this document.

 ## Getting Started
 - **Get access to the Prover**: